 Sick of feeling exhausted?
 Tired of not getting enough done in the mornings?
 Developing a morning and night routine that enables you to get a good night’s sleep every night can enhance your mood and cognitive abilities.
 What’s more, you’ll feel more confident, perform better at work, and have a higher libido.
-Each person may require a slightly different routine, but important thing is consistency.
+Each person may require a slightly different routine, but the important thing is consistency.
 Try to go to bed and wake up at roughly the same time every night.
 That way, your body will instinctively know when it’s time to wind down.
+We all want to know how to feel less tired in the mornings.

 Below are some tips for a healthy night routine to ensure a good night’s sleep:

-Caffeine, alcohol, chocolate or heavy meals within a few hours of bed-time can affect your sleep quality.
-Try tot have dinner early and eat some light snacks if you are hungry, like buttered toast or a banana.
+Caffeine, alcohol, chocolate or heavy meals within a few hours of bedtime can affect your sleep quality.
+Try to have dinner early and eat some light snacks if you are hungry, like buttered toast or a banana.

 Take a bath, read, or listen to music – the important thing is to avoid anything too stimulating.
 This is not the time to reply to work emails or stare at screens.